-I have tried many things to attract bees to my yard and create a bee friendly garden.
-I purchased Honey Bee Attractant by Monterey, but think this was a waste of money.
+I have tried many things to attract bees to my yard and create a bee-friendly garden.
+I purchased Honey Bee Attractant by Monterey, but I think this was a waste of money.

 Bees and flowers go together like salt and pepper!
-I like to plant many flowers that attract bees in my yard and bee friendly plants around my garden.
-I read that a bee will frequent a garden that contains 10 different varieties of pollinator attracting plants more frequently than it will a garden with just 2 or 3 different plants.
-Seems our busy, buzzy friends like a true bee habitat with a little variety in their diet!
+I like to plant many flowers that attract bees in my yard and bee-friendly plants around my garden.
+I read that a bee will frequent a garden that contains 10 different varieties of pollinator-attracting plants more frequently than it will a garden with just 2 or 3 different plants.
+It seems our busy, buzzy friends like a true bee habitat with a little variety in their diet!

 Speaking of bee habitats, while hiking through Austria on a recent trip, I kept seeing these wonderful insect hotels

 The list of plants that attract bees and other pollinators includes the following.
-There are many more and your native bee friendly plants may be different.
-Also, there is an app that will provide a list of bee friendly plants specific to your zip code.
-It’s free and available in both iOS and Android platforms!
+There are many more and your native bee-friendly plants may be different.
+Also, there is a website that will provide a list of bee-friendly plants specific to your zip code.

 But here’s the thing that will just make you shake your head.
 It’s a wonderful thing to create your bee habitat, but any of these bee-attracting plants, sold in big box hardware stores or local nurseries, have been treated with chemicals that are harmful to bees.